arslanamjad19/i2c_client_device_driver_ADAS/README.md

-# I2C Client Device Driver & ADAS System
+# I2C Client Device Driver for ADAS System

 This repository contains a Linux-based Advanced Driver Assistance System (ADAS) implementation for a Raspberry Pi-based autonomous vehicle.
 It combines custom Linux kernel drivers for hardware interfacing (Sensors, Motors) with a Python-based high-level application for lane detection, object avoidance, and autonomous control.